 Once the virus has been blocked from entering the cells the next step is for the improved immune system to play its natural role -killing the virus.
 With HIV unable to grab the outside of the cell, CD4+ T-cells can begin the cascade to remove the virus from the body.
 This result was demonstrated in the preclinical studies American Gene Technologies performed using HIV infected human blood.
 The result showed incredible promise for a lifelong functional cure.
 Virus killed by a patient's own T cells is an exciting result for the HIV community.

 There will certainly be a cure for HIV in the future.
 American Gene Technologies is leading the sprint towards this important milestone.
-To follow AGT’s race to a cure, please sign up for their newsletter in the sidebar on the right of this article, or scroll to the bottom of the page.
+To follow AGT’s race to a cure, please sign up for the newsletter by entering your information into the sidebar in the form in the upper right hand corner or at the bottom of this page.
 HIV has burdened its victims long enough.
 As victims and advocates, we can help by staying in the fight and supporting advancing technologies.